 - In today’s internet connected world, try to take a self-serve approach by booking your tickets and packages online from reputable companies such as Hotels.com, Booking.com, Zuji.com etc. usually offering the better deals as well.

-- The moment you book your tickets and confirm your flight, head over to a travel insurance provider to purchase your insurance.
+- Head over to a travel insurance provider to purchase your insurance after which.

 - The travel insurance should provide coverage for unforeseen events such as when a travel agent becomes insolvent.

 - Use comparison sites like GoBear to compare your travel insurance (this platform currently has the best user experience in our opinion for Travel Insurance plans)